stevana/stateful-pbt-with-fakes/README-unprocessed.md

 If the `get` on the third thread returned `1` or `2` however, then it would be a non-linearisable outcome.
 We can see visually that that `get` happens after both `incr`, so no matter where we choose to place the red crosses on the `incr`s the effects will happen before that `get` so it must return `3`.
-Is it even possilbe that `1` or `2` are returned?
+Is it even possible that `1` or `2` are returned?
 It's, imagine if `incr` is implemented by first reading the current value then storing the incremented value, in that case there can be a race where the `incr`s overwrite each other.